-- Tyk can easily proxy ~3,000 requests per second with sub-65ms latency, with a pretty flat performance curve.
+Tyk can easily proxy ~4,000 requests per second, with a pretty flat performance curve, and minimal added latency.

-- Under load, doing full key validation, security checks, quota management, and analytics gathering, Tyk can handle ~2,000 requests per second with sub 85ms latency.
+Under load, doing full key validation, security checks, quota management, and analytics gathering, Tyk can handle ~3,000 requests per second.

-So, lets start with a vanilla test – this is the kind of test that you will find elsewhere – and is what most providers will publish, this first test is Tyk 2.3 running an open API (no authentication), but only recording analytics data.
+So, let’s start with a vanilla test – this is the kind of test that you will find elsewhere – and is what most providers will publish, this first test is Tyk 2.7 running an open API (no authentication), but only recording analytics data.

 Basically, this test shows us how well Tyk proxies a request doing very little work

-So here we can see, Tyk drops no requests, produces no errors and keeps a nice steady pace between ~20ms to ~65ms latency all the way up to ~3,000 requests per second.
+So here we can see, Tyk drops no requests, produces no errors and keeps a nice steady latency all the way to ~4,000 requests per second.

 At this point, Tyk is still recording a bunch of analytics data that is being stored in Redis.